-This work aims at a discussion of the possibility of a nonconservative mass transfer for almost all the AMXPs discovered so far by comparing their expected luminosity, calculated on the conservative evolution hypothesis, and the observed X-ray flux averaged over the last 20 years (or the time elapsed since their discovery).
-Recently a non-conservative mass transfer has been claimed for three AMXP; including the four strong evidence cases presented here, the count would increase to seven, suggesting that this physical phenomenon might be not rare at all in the family of the AMXPs.
-Furthermore, if we include also the sources with weak evidence of non-conservative mass transfer and the two AMXPs that displayed only faint outbursts (for which conservative mass-transfer rates seem unlikely), more than half of the AMXPs would require a non-conservative scenario.
-It is also interesting to notice how, despite more than 20 years of continuous monitoring by several all-sky monitors, the number of transient LMXBs showing millisecond pulsations keeps rising (the latest discovered is IGR J17591-2342, Sanna et al. 2018a).
-This argument might be taken as a hint that the recurrence times could be even longer than 15 years, highlighting the inadequacy of conservative mass-transfer scenarios for many members of this class.
-The radio ejection model, developed several years before these pieces of evidence for nonconservative mass transfer were found, might be able to explain what induces a non-conservative regime in the case of accreting fast pulsars and, if confirmed, it could be considered as a key feature in the complex phenomenology of this class of sources.
+This work aims at a discussion of the possibility of a nonconservative mass-transfer for almost all the AMXPs discovered so far by comparing their expected luminosity, calculated on the conservative evolution hypothesis, and the observed X-ray flux averaged over the last 20 years (or the time elapsed since their discovery).
+Recently a non-conservative mass-transfer has been claimed for three AMXP; including the four strong evidence cases presented here the count would increase to seven, suggesting that this physical phenomenon might be not rare at all in the family of the AMXPs.
+Furthermore, if we include also the sources with weak evidence of non-conservative mass-transfer and the two AMXPs which displayed only faint outbursts (for which conservative mass-transfer rates seem unlikely), more than half of the AMXPs would require a non-conservative scenario.
+It is also interesting to notice how, despite more than